Walk-in and be Screened

 If you are concerned about any aspect of your sexual health the Student Health Department can help.

 We have a dedicated team with considerable experience built up over the years of helping people deal with sexual issues.
-You can see one of our Female Doctors or our Male Doctor to discuss your concerns, and you can also book an appointment at our Sexual Transmitted Infection clinic, where your concerns will be handled sensitively and where you meet and talk to our Sexual Health Advisor.
+You can see one of our Female Doctors or one of our Male Doctors to discuss your concerns.

 With the support of the UCC Students' Union, the Department now offers free screening for Chlamydia and Gonorrhoea, which can be tested on a single sample of urine in a male, or on a self-administered swab taken by females.